 He made the plunge in December 2013, rattled off six consecutive wins in the next two and a half years, and finished all of his opponents with relative ease.
 Then, he was pleasantly surprised when he got the call to sign for ONE Championship.
 By that time, he was barely 20.

-> “I did not expect to be here at this level last year,” he admits.
-“When I started fighting in MMA, I thought I would fight on the big stage when I turned 25, or something like that.
-But through my hard work and hitting the gym every day, Coach Mark saw that I was pushing myself at a young age.
-So I also started to see myself as ready for fighting on the big stage in ONE Championship.”
+“I did not expect to be here at this level so soon,” he admits.
+“When I started competing, I thought I would fight on the big stage when I turned 25 or something like that.
+But through my hard work and hitting the gym every day, coach Mark (Sangiao) saw that I was pushing myself at a young age.
+So I also started to see myself as ready for competing on the big stage in ONE Championship.”

-> That combination of his hot streak and impeccable skills earned the university student a shot at Yoshitaka “Nobita” Naito’s strawweight belt.
+That combination of his hot streak and impeccable skills earned Pacio a shot at Yoshitaka “Nobita” Naito’s strawweight belt.
 It was something he almost couldn’t believe was happening.

 The bout took place at ONE: STATE OF WARRIORS in October.
 Pacio initially held control, stuffing nearly all of the unbeaten champ’s takedowns and battering him on the feet.
 But a minute into the third round, he made a rookie mistake when defending a takedown.
 That cost him the bout, and brought the first blemish to his record.

 “My game plan was to sprawl and not to go with him to the cage because that is his strength.
 I was stopping all the takedowns in the center of the cage.
 He took me down once and did nothing.
 But when he got me against the cage, he got me in the choke and that was it,” he says with an embarrassed chuckle.

 “I was thinking so much about my striking game that I forgot I also had grappling skills.”